Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 We used several methods to reduce requests, like static cache, dynamic cache and reusable request.
 It's basically not noticeable for visitors that icons are loaded asynchronously assuming web connections are fairly good.

-### How do I know a icon's corresponding module to import?
+### How do I know an icon's corresponding module to import?

 Capital camel-case `type & theme`, i.e. `alibaba` => `AlibabaOutline`.